 Although I can’t convince my husband to visit the famous Keukenhof, I’m glad I found a “replacement” in Switzerland.

 And I am hopefully heading to Morges next week, so stay tuned 😉

 4. SlowUp Solothurn or Lake Murten

 The SlowUp event takes place in several places in Switzerland during the year.
 Last year, we took part in SlowUp Emmental/Oberaargau.
 And I was totally excited because the roads were closed for cars and we could enjoy a perfect family bike trip.
 This year I would like to try another route.
-Either near Solothurn (which takes places on 12th May) or along the Lake Murten (which takes place on 28th April).
+Either near Solothurn (which takes place on 12th May) or along Lake Murten (which takes place on 28th April).

 5. Skiing on Schilthorn

 Already during our trip to Allmendhubel, when we took the first part of the cable car, which then continues to Schilthorn, we thought it would be nice to know Schilthorn from another perspective.
 Not only from what it is known to Japanese tourists (e.g. take a cable car up, take a few pictures and then ride down again).
 It would be great to ski here for a day.